pdrobny/MonReader/README.md

    Web hosting:  AWS EC2

 ## Data Description
-The data provided for
-Attributes:

-- id: unique identifier for candidate (numeric)

-- title: job title for candidate (text)

-- location: geographical location for candidate (text)

-- screening_score: pre-determined score 0-100 (numeric)
+For the page flip detection the data provided were .jpg images clipped from a page flipping video and labelled as flip or notflip and split between training and test sets.
+The training set contains ~1100 images eachof flip and not flip.
+The test set contains ~1100 images eachof flip and not flip.
+For OCR text extraction the images were personal photographs from 'The Theory of Everything" by Stephen Hawking.
+For voice cloning an 11 sec recording of my own voice in .wav was used.

 ## Methods
-Data Collection and Preparation:  The data was checked for validity and completeness.
-Multiple entries had missing or invalid titles and were removed as they would not useful for this analysis.
+Page-Flip Detection:  Custom built (PaulNet) and pre-trained CCN image classification models(ResNet50, EfficientNetB0, and MobileNetV2) were tested and evaluated.
+Weights and Biases (wandb.ai) was used to evaluate and log the accuracy of the different models, optimizers, pooling methods and number of epochs.

-Expoloratory Data Analysis: A wordcloud showed data scientist, data analyst, and machine learning were frequently used words in the titles of candidates.
+OCR Text Extraction: A wordcloud showed data scientist, data analyst, and machine learning were frequently used words in the titles of candidates.
 A box plot was used show screening score ranges by country.
 Chloropeth maps were used to average screening by country.

-Modeling:
+Text-to-speech (TTS):
 -  Embedding Models: Word embedding models (tfidf, Word2Vec, GloVe, fasttext) were used to compare all candidates to a target candidate by calculating cosine similarity.
 This was also done using a sentence embedding model, Sentence BERT.
 -  Learn to Rank model:  A learn to rank model was created with PyTorch, RankNet and SentenceBert to compare all candidates to a target candidate.
 The output is a list of probabilities a candidate would rank lower than a target candidate.
 Top candidates having a .50 probabilty of ranking lower and lower candidates approaching 1.0 probability of ranking lower.
 -  Starred Candidate ranking: Ranking system that uses SentenceBERT to compare candidates to a user inputed job title and optionally up to five user inputted or "starred" candidates.
 If no starred candidates are selected the system will only compare to the inputted job title.